Fitness Model Ainsley Rodriguez Knocks Out Intense Leg Exercises In Black Sports Bra and Gray Shorts

 A superset of leg extensions and walking lunges came next For the first exercise, Ainsley advised fans to use the machine’s handles to anchor themselves in the chair so that the glutes don’t elevate.
 She advised her audience to use “slow and controlled” movement during the exercise.

-As for the walking lunges, Ainsley didn’t use additional weight for the walking lunges, unlike the previous exercises.
+As for the walking lunges, Ainsley didn’t use additional weight for them, unlike the previous exercises.

 Next, she tackled another superset that included laying abductors and trunk rotations.
 In her caption, she recommended laying back on the machine while doing the abductors so that the “side booty” gets activated.